awslabs/aws-dotnet-messaging/README.md

             return BadRequest("The MessageDescription cannot be null or empty.");
         }

-        // Publish the ChatMessage to SQS using the injected ISQSPublisher, with SQS-specific options await _sqsPublisher.SendAsync(message, new SQSOptions
+        // Send the ChatMessage to SQS using the injected ISQSPublisher, with SQS-specific options await _sqsPublisher.SendAsync(message, new SQSOptions
         {
             DelaySeconds = <delay-in-seconds>,